AnyBody/anybody-tutorial/Muscle_modeling/lesson5.rst

      - The neutral fiber length, i.e. the length of the contractile element at which the muscle has the strength of F0.
 Lf0 is measured in length units, i.e. meters.
    * - Vol0
      - Ensemble volume of the muscle fibers, which can be used during muscle recruitment.
 Volume must be positive; zero or negative values are ignored.
-   * - Lfbar
-     - This is the deprecated parameter for Lf0.
    * - Lt0
      - The muscle's total length from origin to insertion can be divided into two parts: the length of the muscle's contractile element plus the length of the tendon.
 The tendon is considered in this model to be linearly elastic, and Lt0 is the slack length of the tendon, i.e. the length when it is taut but carrying no force.
 Lt0 is measured in length units, i.e. meters.
    * - Epsilon0
      - This parameter controls the elasticity of the tendon.
 The physical interpretation is that it is the tendon's strain when subjected to a force of F0.
 Prescribing a strain rather than an ordinary spring stiffness is based on the idea that the tendon thickness must be related to the strength of the muscle: strong muscles need strong tendons.
 Hence, Epsilon0 can be presumed with good accuracy to be the same for a wide variety of very different muscles.
 Epsilon0 is measured in fractions and is therefore dimensionless.
-   * - Epsilonbar
-     - This is the deprecated parameter for Epsilon0.
    * - V0
      - This model presumes that the muscle's strength depends linearly on its contraction velocity.
 V0 is measured in absolute velocity, i.e. m/s.
+   * - Lfbar
+     - This is the deprecated parameter replaced by Lf0.
+   * - Epsilonbar
+     - This is the deprecated parameter replaced by Epsilon0.

 We can study the significance of the parameters in more detail, if we